-Clinical research has found that the unique bioactive marine peptides derived from hydrolyzed shrimp shells (Pandalus borealis) found in PreCardix® have an ACE inhibiting action.
-The use of bioactive marine peptides in clinical trials resulted in a statistically significant effect blood on pressure.
+Clinical research has found that the unique bioactive marine peptides derived from hydrolyzed shrimp shells (Pandalus borealis) found in PreCardix® have a natural ACE-inhibiting mechanism of action.
+The use of bioactive marine peptides in clinical trials resulted in a statistically significant effect on blood pressure.
 Over 89% of clinical trial participants saw a significant impact on blood pressure within eight weeks or less compared to baseline levels.

 Read the entire clinical trial published in the International Journal of Hypertension here.

 What is the anticipated blood pressure effect patients can expect with the use of PreCardix®?

 In the clinical trial, 89% of participants experienced a significant effect on their blood pressure health within eight weeks or less without serious side effects.
 The average reduction in systolic blood pressure was 6.7 mmHg, and 1.7 mmHg reduction in diastolic blood pressure after 8 weeks compared to baseline1.
 43% of participants experienced over 10 mmHg improvement in systolic blood pressure, and 24% of participants experienced over 15 mmHg in systolic blood pressure, compared to baseline.

-Have any studies conducted on patients with renal or hepatic concerns?
+Have any studies been conducted on patients with renal or hepatic concerns?
 Is PreCardix® safe to use in these patients?